Biosciences Laboratory Safety and Conduct

 shields at all times where potential eye hazards exist.
 Goggles

 are recommended where chemical splashes are possible.
 If

 contact lenses are to be worn, the eyes should be protected

 NOTE: prescription eyeglasses do not provide adequate protection.

-- Eating, drinking, chewing gum, and applying cosmetics are prohibited in the BCB teaching laboratories (BL B04 and B06).
-Food and drink are permitted in the classroom (BL B03), which is safely separated from laboratory work areas, or at the picnic tables outside the lab.
+- Eating, drinking, chewing gum, and applying cosmetics are prohibited in the BCB teaching laboratories (ABL 141, B04, and B06).
+Food and drink are permitted in the classroom (ABL B03), which is safely separated from laboratory work areas, or at the picnic tables outside the lab.